-Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification Waste Data Interrogator for calendar year 2015 indicates that there is a further 300,000 tonnes of capacity available .
+Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification exceeds that required to manage all the waste that arose.
+Furthermore, the Waste Data Interrogator for calendar year 2015 indicates that there is a further 300,000 tonnes of capacity available 1 .
 The potential need for additional waste facilities during the lifetime of the Local Plan was examined in terms of waste growth, changes in imports and exports, increased diversion from landfill and a corresponding need for new built facilities for recycling or recovery.
 Possible closures of facilities were also considered."
-MM5b 15 Following paragraph 3.15 Insert new Table 3.3: Waste capacity (tonnes) in Cumbria by facility type - 2014 (see Annex for new Table) To illustrate the waste capacity at facilities in Cumbria MM6a 17 Following paragraph 3.22 Insert new paragraph 3.23, to read: "The scenario taken forward by the needs assessment is the realistic scenario.
+MM5b 16 Following paragraph 3.15 Insert new Table 3.3: Waste capacity (tonnes) in Cumbria by facility type - 2014 (see Annex 1 for new Table) To illustrate the waste capacity at facilities in Cumbria There will be consequent changes to the numbering of the Tables that follow in chapter 3.
+MM6a 18 Following paragraph 3.22 Insert new paragraph 3.23, to read: "The scenario taken forward by the needs assessment is the realistic scenario.
 All three scenarios use the same growth assumptions for LACW, C&I and hazardous wastes, with differing options for CD&E waste.
 The realistic scenario is considered the most appropriate, as this accounts for expected changes in the levels of Excavation waste and Construction & Demolition waste; the growth in excavation waste is closely linked to planned major infrastructure in the county.
 Although exact figures are not yet known, there is some indication that around 2.5 million cubic metres of excavation spoil may arise as a result of developments such as new nuclear build and the associated upgrade of the National Grid network; such forecasts and the estimated timescales for the projects are incorporated into the modelling for this WNA.
 In respect of C&D waste, the realistic scenario assumes some growth, but that materials are re-used, recycled or used onsite in place of primary aggregates, and thus assumes lower levels of waste generation.
 Table 3.4 shows projected arisings at 5 year intervals over the Plan period."
-To provide information on the scenario taken forward in the Waste Needs Assessment, and to show future waste arisings, in line with the National Planning Policy for Waste MM6b 17 Following new paragraph 3.23 Insert new Table 3.4: Predicted waste arisings in Cumbria 2015 to 2030 (tonnes) (see Annex for new Table) To illustrate the predicted future waste arisings in Cumbria MM7 17 Table 3.3 Update Table 3.3 to show information from 2010 to 2014 for waste imports and exports to/from Cumbria.
-To provide the reader with a better understanding of historical waste self-sufficiency in Cumbria
+To provide information on the scenario taken forward in the Waste Needs Assessment, and to show future waste arisings, in line with the National Planning Policy for Waste There will be consequent changes to the numbering of the paragraphs that follow in chapter 3.

-&lt;sup>1 The 2015 WDI was released during the MWLP examination, but data in the Local Plan and Waste Needs Assessment are based on the 2014 WDI
+1 The 2015 WDI was released during the MWLP examination, but data in the Local Plan and Waste Needs Assessment are based on the 2014 WDI